Before you gather up those dirty duds and head to the laundry room, take a moment to sanitize the space.

 Disinfecting your washer and dryer is essential to maintaining your clothing investment and your family's health.

+The condition of your washer and dryer plays a significant role in the cleanliness of your clothing.
 Here's how to sanitize your washing machine and dryer.

 Clean your washer weekly with an easy vinegar treatment.
 Then call out the heavier arsenal to disinfect your washing machine monthly - or at least semi-annually - to kill germs that may have taken up residence there.

 If a virus cycles through your home, jump in with some ASAP disinfection.

 To control germs in your washer, run a full cycle using hot water at the maximum fill setting once a week.
 Add two cups of distilled white vinegar after the machine fills.

 Do not launder any clothing or add detergent during this cycle.
 Its purpose is to dissolve residue and kill germs in the machine and drain.

 Disinfect your washer monthly or immediately after washing the clothes of someone who is sick.
 A surprising number of hardy germs can survive a warm-water swim.